mrjacobbloom/pattern-matcher.js/README.md

 - `pattern-matcher.mjs` is the library or whatever.
 It exports 2 classes, `Term` and `PatternMatcher`.
-- `driver.mjs` is an inductive implementation of the natural numbers.
+- `driver.mjs` is an inductive implementation of the natural numbers and lists
-- `pattern-matcher2.mjs` and `driver2.mjs` are my stab at using the native `class foo extends bar {}` syntax, but I didn't get that far since class constructors are never callable.

 ## Run it